kozzztik/tulius/README.md

 file from template and set needed options there.

 Instances, that needed to run:
-1. `manage.py runserver` - Django instance for normal HTTP requests
+1. `manage.py runserver` - Django instance for backend HTTP requests
-2. `async_app.py` - for web sockets support
-3. `celery -A tulius worker -l info` - for deferred tasks
+2. `celery -A tulius worker -l info` - for deferred tasks (optional)

 On Windows, as Celery not supports it yet, install gevent: